oalfonso-o/FastGET/README.md

-# FastGET: make parallel and concurrent GET requests the easy way
+# FastGET: easy parallel and concurrent GET requests

 The idea of this package is to wrap `multiprocessing` and `async` concurrency and allow the user to perform thousands of requests in parallel and concurrently without having to worry about pools of processes and async event loops.